shallowdream66/BackBone_tvr/README.md

 </div>

-To facilitate video retrieval research, I built a basic framework， which is based on fine-grained interactive retrieval of [WTI](https://github.com/foolwood/DRL).
+To facilitate video retrieval research, I built a basic framework, which is based on fine-grained interactive retrieval of [WTI](https://github.com/foolwood/DRL).

 ## Requirement
 ```shell